-Orders between £10,001 and £50,000 must be authorised by the Head Teacher and the CEO.
+Orders between £10,001 and £50,000 must be authorised by the Head Teacher and the CEO. (excluding expenditure for trips as income offsets this expenditure)

 Orders over £50,000 must be approved by the Chair of the Trust Board and authorisation will need to be shown on the order or minuted at the Trust Board meeting.